 - Choose a permission level.

 - Click Save.
-If you configured an organizational unit or group, you might be able to Inherit or Override a parent organizational unit, or Unset a group.
+If you configured an organizational unit or group, you might be able to either Inherit or Override a parent organizational unit, or Unset a group.

 Applying restrictions to signed-out users